sgluege/sense_neighboring_cells/README.md

 Attempt to implement cells that can sense their local environment, and based on the neighboring cell types commit to apoptosis.

 Simulation is initialised with cells of type "S1".
-They grow and divide as long as less than 10 cells of the same type a in a radius of 1.2.
+They grow and divide as long as less than 10 cells of the same type are in a radius of 1.2.

 ```